 updateDevice API call as valid for that app or environment.
 There are a few reasons why that might occur:

 - You are using an incorrect token for that particular end-user, or an old token that no longer exists.

 - Your app is built using the development configuration rather than production.
 Device tokens are unique to each environment and today, we only support the production environment.

 Apple rotates device tokens for several reasons, one of which is the end-user reinstalling the app or updating their OS.
 Because these tokens rotate frequently, we recommend that you send us an

 updateDevice API call every time your app is launched to ensure that we’ve always got the latest device token.

-To fix it, confirm that:
+To fix this issue, confirm that: